shreyash609/globalExceptionHandler/README.md

 # Handling Exception for Rest api

-#Types of Exception in Spring Boot
+# Types of Exceptions in Spring Boot

-There are two types of exception handling in spring Boot
+There are two types of exception handling in Spring Boot:

-1.Local Excaption
+1. Local Exception
-2.Global Exception
+2. Global Exception